-Although your short-term health insurance policy may have coverage for “mental health,” it is important to remember that couples therapy may not fall under this definition.
-In addition, most short-term health insurance policies have exclusions and many will not cover mental health services.
-You will have to contact the insurance company to find out.
+Although your short-term health insurance policy may have coverage for “mental health,” know that couples therapy may not fall under this definition.
+Also, most short-term health insurance policies have exclusions.
+Many will not cover mental health services.
+You will have to contact the insurer to find out.

-COBRA plans may include some coverage for couples counseling if your employer group insurance or EAP included the coverage because COBRA is based on providing the same health insurance you had when you were employed.
+COBRA plans may cover couples counseling if your employer group insurance or EAP had that coverage.
+This is because COBRA is based on giving you the same health insurance you had when you were employed.

-Medicare Part B covers family counseling, if the main purpose is to help with your treatment and it is provided by a behavioral health care provider such as a psychiatrist, physician, clinical psychologist, clinical social worker, or a nurse specialist.
-Medicare does not provide coverage for family or couple counseling if it is with a licensed MFT unless they are employees of clinical facilities or are staff members at clinical offices of Medicare eligible practitioners.
+Medicare Part B covers family counseling if the main purpose is to help with your treatment.
+The counseling must also be given by a behavioral health care provider such as a psychiatrist, physician, clinical psychologist, or clinical social worker.

 How to Get Your Insurance to Pay for Couples Therapy

-If your insurance company does not provide benefits for couples therapy, do not expect to be able to claim your expenses.
+If your insurer does not cover couples therapy, do not expect to be able to claim your expenses.

-It is common practice for a therapist to require you to sign an agreement stating that even if your insurance company does not pay for coverage, you will be responsible.
+It is common practice for a therapist to require you to sign an agreement stating that if your insurer does not pay for coverage, you will be responsible.

-Each insurance company will have different criteria, check this before you start booking appointments to avoid out-of-pocket costs.
+Each insurer will have its own criteria.
+Check this before you start booking appointments to avoid out-of-pocket costs.

-Medical billing codes are very specific to what kind of counseling you get; be sure that the issue you are getting counseling for is covered.
-Ask your therapist for the billing code they will use and specifically ask your insurance company if they cover that code.
+Medical billing codes are very specific to what kind of counseling you get.
+Be sure that the issue you are addressing is covered.
+Ask your therapist for the billing code they will use.
+Then, call your insurer to ask if they cover that code.
 If it is couples counseling, the therapist will not use the same code as for individual therapy.

 Can You Use an HSA or FSA to Help Pay?

-Couples therapy is not an “eligible expense” under your health savings account (HSAs) or flexible spending account (FSAs), if you have one, so if you did use money from your HSA or FSA to pay for sessions, there’s a good chance you would be paying taxes on any funds you use.
+Couples therapy is not an “eligible expense” under your health savings account (HSA) or flexible spending account (FSA).
+If you did use money from your HSA or FSA to pay for sessions, there’s a good chance you would be paying taxes on any funds you use.
 Ask your HSA or FSA administrator what your options are.

-Any counseling usually costs money, and couples therapy will not be covered by standard health insurance in most cases.
-In instances where you can’t afford therapy, you may be able to get some help through local community initiatives or nonprofit organizations.
+Any counseling costs money, and couples therapy will not be covered by standard health insurance in most cases.
+In instances where you can’t afford therapy, you may be able to get some help through local programs or nonprofit orgs.
 Here are some tips:

-- Speak to your doctor or a social worker and ask if they can point you in the direction of some couples therapy services.
+- Speak to your doctor and ask if they can point you in the direction of some couples therapy services.

-- Contact your local university or mental health center.
+- Contact your local college or mental health center.
 Discounted rates or programs may be available to you.

-- If you are a member of a church or spiritual organization, contact them to see if they offer couples therapy.
+- If you are a member of a church, contact them to see if they offer couples therapy.
 You may be able to get some help for free.

-- Even if your insurance does not cover couples counseling, be sure and inform yourself about what mental health coverages they do provide.
-If couples counseling is not covered, you may be able to get individual counseling, which could help you in other ways.
+- Even if your insurance does not cover couples counseling, be sure to inform yourself about what mental health coverages they do provide.
+You may be able to get individual counseling.
+This could help you in other ways.

-- Don’t forget to check your partner’s health insurance or employee group benefits plan for coverage. too.
+- Don’t forget to check your partner’s health insurance for coverage, too.

-- There are also services that offer online counseling for reasonable fees and in some cases, offer subsidized online therapy, if you can’t afford it.
-Although online therapy may seem like it would not be effective, certain studies have shown good success rates.
-One online organization offering couples therapy is Betterhelp.com, through its service called ReGain.
-You can also do a search for “free couples therapy” online for some location-based suggestions.
-Keep in mind that online services usually come with a fee, even if they have a free trial, and although the costs may be less than traditional face-to-face counseling, there are costs associated with this form of ongoing counseling.
+- There are services that offer online counseling for reasonable fees.
+Studies have shown good success rates.
+You can also do a search for “free couples therapy” online for some ideas in your metro area.
+Keep in mind that online services usually come with a fee.
+This is true even if they have a free trial.
+It may be cheaper than face-to-face counseling, but there are costs for any form of counseling.

-- Finally, when looking into counseling, ask about discounts or special pricing if you buy multiple sessions.
-Many therapists will assess your situation and will work with you to come up with a feasible payment schedule or plan.
+- When looking into counseling, ask about discounts if you buy more than one session.
+Many therapists will work with you to come up with a payment plan.

 Know Before You Go

-What goes on at home in our relationships can significantly affect our well-being.
-Couples therapy can be a good option for helping get things back on track and improving life overall.
-Because most health insurance policies won’t cover couples therapy, educate yourself about payment options, and whether your policy will reimburse for couples therapy expenses before committing to a course of treatment.
+Our life at home affects our well-being.
+Couples therapy can be a good option for helping get things back on track.
+Because most health insurance won’t cover couples therapy, learn about payment options.
+Find out what your policy will pay for before starting a course of treatment.